keycloak/keycloak-community/design/pushed-authorization-requests.md

 The PAR is automatically enable and PAR request is mandatory prior autorization endpoint and reject any authorization request without a request URI issued from the PAR endpoint, clients must use it

-Files/Classes/methods affected:
+Classes/methods affected:

+* org.keycloak.protocol.oidc.OIDCConfigAttributes
+* org.keycloak.protocol.oidc.OIDCWellKnownProvider
-* TBD
+    * getConfig()

-### expires_in configuration
+### request_uri_lifespan configuration
 The default lifetime of request_uri should be 60 seconds

-Files/Classes/methods affected:
+Classes/methods affected:
-* TBD

 ### Client Metadata require_pushed_authorization_requests